electric-cloud/EC-WebSphere/help/procedures/StartApplicationServers/postface.md

 ### Start Application Servers

-To Start Application Servers in Flow interface, do these steps:
+To Start Application Servers in CloudBees CD interface, do these steps:

  * Create Pipeline.
  * Create task.